 Because a QDRO is a court order, it is subject to enforcement or modification under the same rules as other civil court orders.
 But as a practical matter, once a QDRO has been approved and implemented by the plan administrator it cannot be undone.

-If you would like to speak to an attorney about how to go about dividing or cashing out retirement assets as part of your divorce settlement, contact one of our attorneys for a free consultation.
+If you would like to speak to an attorney about how to go about dividing or cashing out retirement assets as part of your divorce settlement, contact one of our attorneys for a 100% confidential consultation.